 Indeed some women fear that they're suffering from post traumatic stress or PTSD after the birth of their baby.
-(See my pages on
+(See my pages on PTSD)

 There is a general expectation that you as a mother - and of course the other parent or partner - should be happy with healthy baby.
 Particularly if your circumstances are judged by others to be 'ideal.
 Well, however well-intentioned, that isn't going to help if you want to get over a birth trauma.